martinhronec/JEM224/docs/Lectures.md

     * when we take a new snapshot, we know what it is related to
     * "where we are/what are we looking at" is a special reference called **HEAD**

-# Version control with Git - Part 2

 ## Git repository